decentralized-identity/linked-vp/spec/spec.md

 Independent of the successful verification of linked presentations, [verifiers][verifier] should note that a linked verifiable presentation only proves control over the [holder's][holder] DID at the time of link creation.
 [Verifiers][verifier] SHOULD NOT grant access solely based on a linked presentation and SHOULD in addition launch a separate interactive request to receive proof of control over the [holder's][holder] DID.
+Furthermore, [verifiers][verifier] SHOULD ensure that the [holder's][holder] DID is referenced as subject in every verifiable credential to establish whether the credential applies to the [holder][holder].

 ## Conformance